10 Brilliant Ways to Use Washing Soda That Will Make Your Life Easier

 It looks and feels for all the world like laundry detergent.
 White.
 Coarse.
 Powdery.

-Its real name is sodium carbonate, but this stuff also goes by soda ash, Na2CO3 and good old Arm and Hammer Super Washing Soda.
+Its real name is sodium carbonate, but this stuff also goes by soda ash, Na2CO3, and good old Arm and Hammer Super Washing Soda.

 Best of all, washing soda (aka sodium carbonate) is cheap.
 Depending on the source, expect to pay around $.10 per ounce.

-As of late, I am discovering that washing soda is much more than a laundry detergent booster.
+More recently, I am discovering that washing soda is much more than a laundry detergent booster.
 With a powerful pH of 11, washing soda acts as a solvent all around the house, garage.
 Sodium carbonate removes dirt, grime, greasy build-up and a range of stains.

-TOILETS.
-Use a cup of washing soda down the toilet to clean and freshen, and to help prevent blockages.
+Flush a cup of washing soda down the toilet to clean and freshen, and to help prevent blockages.

-STAINS ON CONCRETE, GARAGE FLOOR.
 Pour a generous amount of dry washing soda on spills and stains.
 Sprinkle lightly with water to create a thick paste.
 Allow to sit overnight.
 The following day, scrub with a stiff brush (re-wetting as needed).
 Hose down then wipe the surface clean.